 Mercer will grant advanced standing for demonstrated knowledge gained from courses taken in high school which are equivalent to collegiate entry-level courses.
 Advanced standing may be granted in foreign languages, mathematics, and other disciplines.
 Check individual programs for specific information, and call the Admissions office to determine eligibility.

-Students who complete Advanced Placement courses during high school and pass Advanced Placement tests at the 3 level or higher are eligible for course credit in the following disciplines:
+Students who complete Advanced Placement courses during high school and pass Advanced Placement tests with a score of 3 (or higher for certain subjects) may be eligible for course credit in the following disciplines:

 Mercer recognizes that learning in the classroom is only part of the learning that takes place in the modern world.
 Credit may be granted by examinations and other demonstrations of knowledge or skills acquired outside the traditional classroom.
 These include appropriate life and work experiences in addition to formal learning through military schools, proprietary schools, or training programs.